 NFU19 received a huge amount of media interest across broadcast, print and online outlets, both nationally and regionally, with both officeholders and members speaking to media about the issues crucial to farmers.

-The coverage analysed the findings of the report in-depth and some of its predictions, such as 3D printed food, virtual fences and vertical farming, and included extensive quotes throughout from head of policy services Andrea Graham, stressing the opportunities these technologies create for mitigating climate change and increasing productivity.
+The coverage analysed the findings of the report in-depth and some of its predictions, such as 3D printed food, virtual fences and vertical farming, and included extensive quotes throughout from the NFU's head of policy services Andrea Graham, stressing the opportunities these technologies create for mitigating climate change and increasing productivity.

 LBC covered the report in its broadcast news while Heart Radio featured it across its network of regional stations.
-BBC Radio 4 also included the report in its round-up of stories from the Sunday newspapers.
+BBC Radio 4 also included the report in its round up of stories from the Sunday newspapers.

-NFU President Minette Batters was interviewed live on the Radio 4 Today programme and Sky News on the NFU’s call for the Government to convene a commission that is responsible for upholding British farming’s high standards post-Brexit.
+NFU President Minette Batters was interviewed live on the Radio 4 Today programme and Sky News on the NFU’s call for the government to convene a commission that is responsible for upholding British farming’s high standards post-Brexit.

-BBC Midlands Today interviewed NFU horticulture board chair Ali Capper who expressed concerns about how farming businesses will access a seasonal workforce in the future, as well as members Bill Quan and Richard Yates and NFU director of EU exit and international trade Nick von Westenholz on why avoiding no-deal is essential to protect farmers from cheaper food coming into the UK that is produced to different standards.
+BBC Midlands Today interviewed NFU horticulture board chair Ali Capper who expressed concerns about how farming businesses will access a seasonal workforce in the future, as well as members Bill Quan and Richard Yates and NFU director of EU exit and international trade Nick von Westenholz on why avoiding a no-deal Brexit is essential to protect farmers from food coming into the UK that is produced to different standards.

 The conference also featured in news bulletins broadcast on BBC Radio 4 and BBC Radio 2 throughout the day.